Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Results

-When selecting tracers by both stellar mass and ELG-type, the distribution becomes closer to the reference case.
-Mock galaxies are now present in lower-density regions as well, which increases the number of voids, as the previously-large voids are subdivided into smaller ones.
-Randomly selecting tracers further amplifies this effect, creating even more fragmented and shallower voids since tracers populate all types of environments in this case.
+Within the $N$-family of subsampled catalogs, the mass-selected sample (M-all) shows the biggest deviation.
+This is expected as ELGs typically inhabit lower-density regions whereas selecting the most massive tracers emphasizes clusters and filaments in the cosmic web, resulting in fewer but larger and deeper voids.
+When selecting tracers by both stellar mass and ELG-type (M-ELGs), the distribution becomes closer to the reference case.
+Mock galaxies are now present in lower-density regions as well, which divides previously-large voids into smaller ones.
+Randomly selecting tracers (R-all and R-ELGs) further amplifies this effect, creating even more fragmented and shallower voids as tracers populate all types of environments in this case.
 These random-selected samples, either for the case of all galaxy types or only ELGs, are very similar.
-Overall, none of the $N$-type mock catalog selections fully reproduce the trend observed in the reference catalog, although the R-ELG and R-all cases show comparatively good agreement.
+Overall, none of the $N$-type mock catalog selections fully reproduce the trend observed in the \emph{Roman} reference catalog, although the R-ELG and R-all cases show comparatively good agreement.

-For the $NMb_{\rm env}$ catalog, in the third column of each block of plots, the observed discrepancies stem from the algorithm itself, highlighting one of the aforementioned limitations of the \emph{analog matching} method.
+For the $NMb_{\rm env}$ family, in the third column of each block of plots, the observed discrepancies stem from the algorithm itself, highlighting one of the aforementioned limitations of the \emph{analog matching} method.
 This technique requires that the quantities compared between the reference mock and the target simulation represent the same physical property.
 The $b_{\rm env}$ parameter, which quantifies the environment through the density contrast in spheres of 5~$h^{-1}$~Mpc, is heavily influenced by the type of tracer used.
-Ideally, we would compute b$_{\rm env}$ directly from the dark matter field for both datasets, but as mentioned, the raw mock galaxy catalog includes only objects with no information about the full halo population or the underlying matter field.
-Among the sub-sampled \textsc{Agora} halos, designed to replicate the bias of the reference mock catalog, the mass-selected sample reproduces its properties most closely (see Appendix \ref{fig:UM_vs_galacticus_prop} for details).
+Ideally, we would compute b$_{\rm env}$ directly from the dark matter field for both datasets, but as mentioned, the raw mock catalog includes only galaxies with no information about the full halo population or the underlying matter field.
+Among the subsampled \textsc{Agora} halos, designed to replicate the bias of the reference mock catalog, the mass-selected sample (M-all) reproduces its properties most closely (see Appendix \ref{fig:UM_vs_galacticus_prop} for details).